getartistry/artistry/wp-content/plugins/use-any-font/readme.txt

 1. Screenshot #6.
 Assign fonts to custom elements.

 == Changelog ==

+= 4.9.2 =
+* Adds custom fonts to typography of Themify and Beaver Page Builder

+= 4.9.1 =
+* Adds custom fonts to typography of Elemenator Page Builder

 = 4.7.3 =
 * Adds custom fonts to theme options panel for themes like Avada, Salient, Oshine, X Theme, KLEO.
 (540+ Themes in total)